 It’s been a long time since I’d taken a blogger’s trip.
 My friend, Jerny, told me about a staycation in Lucban, Quezon that he had been trying to organize with other bloggers.
 Jerny, now a freelancer, relishes the freedom of not having a nine-to-five job.
-He gets to attend in all blogging events, most of which, I couldn’t go due to work.
-His Instagram feed and story show the lifestyle that I once dreamed of having when I was fiddling with the idea of going freelance.
+He gets to attend all blogging events, most of which, I couldn’t go due to work.
+His Instagram feed and story show the lifestyle that I once dreamed of when I was fiddling with the idea of going freelance.
 I have accepted though that I neither have the patience nor the discipline to pursue this path, thus I am back in the corporate, but I digress.

-Jerny had been asking me several times if I was free to go to some of these blogging events but they coincided with work or with another trip.
+Jerny had been asking me several times if I was free to go to some of these blogging events but they always coincided with work or with another trip.
 When he told me about Villa Elma, the stars have finally aligned.

-Friday night, I traveled to Quezon with Jerny’s girlfriend, Jane who just got out from her class and another friend of theirs.
+Friday night, I traveled to Quezon with Jerny’s girlfriend, Jane who just got out of her class and another friend of theirs.
 We met at the Jac Liner bus station in Buendia where we rode a bus that goes to Laguna.
 From SM Calamba, we took one of the shuttles that travel to Lucban.
-We had the misfortune of being seated on the back part of the van where we suffered long and agonizing hours of a migraine-inducing ride.
+We had the misfortune of being seated in the back part of the van where we suffered long and agonizing hours of a migraine-inducing ride.

 We reached Lucban in the thick of the night and hailed a tricycle to take us to Villa Elma.
 I spotted a curly-haired guy with fair skin standing on the side of the road, donned in an all-black ensemble.
 He has striking facial features that I did a double-take.